 The food industry is still grappling with “new” expectations both enforced and implied in FSMA.
 Even more so, the ethical and legal implications still resonating from the Bluebell outbreak and pulsenet mean that every company, no matter it’s size or product, needs to rethink its approach to food safety.
 While food may be getting safer, we’re also finding out exactly why those 48 million people are getting sick each year.
-For those of us doing the right thing, who take our responsibility to provide safe food as a personal duty, we’re forced to ask:
+Companies that take their responsibility to provide safe food as a personal duty are forced to ask:

-His approach to food safety is honest, realistic, and science-based.
-Risk is evaluated ethically before fiscally, and pursued from the perspective that companies should be bragging about their pursuit of food safety, not hiding it.
+My approach to food safety is honest, realistic, and science-based, with risk evaluated ethically before fiscally.
+I believe that food manufacturers should find reasons to brag about their pursuit of food safety, not hide from it.

 Reach out via Linkedin, or by email at Austinbouck@furfarmandfork.com.